highperformancecoder/minsky/RESTService.md

 /minsky/intVector [1,2,3,4]
 ~~~~

 Overloaded methods are supported, with limitations.
 Best effort is made to resolve which method overload the JSON arguments refer to, but sometimes this is just not possible.
-Methods with different numbers of arguments are alwasy resolvable.
+Methods with different numbers of arguments are always resolvable.

 ## Introspection of the model